 After getting your lock, you should still keep an eye on security and update stories about it.
 Subscribe to the company's RSS feed or newsletter to be notified of new features and keep an eye on support forums and Reddit to stay on top of any potential vulnerability or issue.

 If you're into smart home gear, you should get a router with per-device network monitoring, or an add-on like Firewalla.
 These let you check your smart gadgets' activities and warn you when something isn't right.
 Be sure to manually check your smart lock from time to time as well: You don't want a lock that transmits a lot of data or communicates with unknown servers.

 Nuki's bridge only communicates with Nuki's servers when called upon.

 No matter what you do, keep a spare of charged batteries around the house and change them whenever you get notified that they're near empty.

-Smart locks aren't for everyone, and like anything we buy, there's a risk of failure associated with them (physical plus software in this case).
+Smart locks aren't for everyone, and like anything we buy, there's a risk of failure associated with them (physical plus software in this case, though traditional door locks can also fail).
 But before going with our gut instinct that tells us not to trust them at all, we should pause and consider all the different ways they could help us, either by being more convenient or by providing additional security features.
 No one can make that decision for you, but this article should've hopefully provided you with a different perspective and all the information you need to make an informed choice.